-Based on the growth rates of energy sales given in Table 6.2 above, DGVCL has projected category-wise energy sales for the control period FY 2011-12 to FY 2015-16, as given in the Table below.
-It is stated in the petition that the sales are projected for the control period with the figures of FY 2009-10.
-Later, it is clarified that the figures of FY 2010-11 (Revised Estimate), as furnished in the present petition, are taken as the base for projection of sales for the control period.
+Based on the growth rates of energy sales given in Table 6.2 above, PGVCL has projected category-wise energy sales for the control period FY 2011-12 to FY 2015-16, as given in the Table below.
+It is stated in the petition that the sales are projected for the control period with the figures of FY 2009-10 as the base.
+Later, it was clarified that the figures of FY 2010-11 (Revised Estimate), as furnished in the present petition, are taken as the base for projection of sales for the control period.